DynamicsNinja/FlowExecutionHistory/README.md

 You are able to filter flow runs against multiple flows at the same time, so you can see everything in one place.

-## Time filters
+### Time filters

-FIlter out flow runs for a period of time instead of constantly loading next page like we are used to in run history on Power Automate portal.
+Filter out flow runs for a period of time instead of constantly loading the next page like we are used to in run history on the Power Automate portal.

+### Flow Correlation

+Find out the correlation between different flows.
+You can easily identify which flows triggered other flows and find out their runs.
+Clicking on the correlation ID cell will highlight all related flows in the list.

+### Export

+Export flow runs history to the Excel or CSV file.

-## Browser and profiles
+### Browser and profiles

-Select browser and browser profile that will be used when opening run details link.
+Select the browser and browser profile that will be used when opening the run details link.